Join James Arlen and co. as they reflect on their careers and discuss the challenges (and failures) of being an InfoSec professional.

 Embedded Systems Developer

-For the past eight years, Eric has worked in development and reverse engineering roles for hardware and software companies.
-He has specialized in embedded devices, automotive systems, and bespoke tool development.
-He is currently a Senior Research Consultant at Atredis Partners.
+Eric has worked in development and reverse engineering roles for hardware and software companies, specializing in embedded devices, automotive systems, and bespoke tool development.
+He is currently a Principal Research Consultant at Atredis Partners.
 Eric’s work with embedded systems began with development of research vehicles at the University of Waterloo, in partnership with General Motors and the US Environmental Protection Agency.
-This experience lead to roles in developing automotive firmware and reverse engineering vehicle systems at companies including Tesla Motors and Faraday Future. [...]
+This experience lead to roles in developing automotive firmware and reverse engineering vehicle systems at companies including Tesla Motors and Faraday Future.
+In 2014, Eric founded Linklayer Labs, which [...]

 Sr. Incident Response Engineer, Uber